Osteria Mozza pastas

 What is it?
 Chef Josef Centeno's Michelin-starred, Japanese-meets-Italian restaurant that's been renowned for its tasting menu ($150).

-Why we love it: This reasonably priced tasting menu offers the right mix of value and flair.
+Why we love it: This reasonably priced tasting menu in Downtown L.A. offers the right mix of value and flair.
 Centeno’s hyper-creative, genre-bending dishes might see spot prawns, scallops and uni in a flower-dotted rice porridge (a $49 supplement, meant to be split among two), or seasonal cucamelons and heirloom tomatoes with kanpachi.
 There's L.A. love, global inflection and a deep understanding of balance in these dishes that make every meal enjoyable.
 Even after factoring in supplements, tax and tip, it's still one of the less eye-poppingly expensive fine dining experiences around town.
 The tasting menu changes daily, and the chef is usually generous with additional dishes unlisted on the menu.

 Time Out tip: Make sure to note Orsa & Winston’s cancellation policy.
 You’ll be charged the full amount of your meal if you don't cancel at least 24 hours beforehand.